 Before you can identify responsive documents, you need a strategy to ensure a review is comprehensive, thorough, and defensible.
-Of course, there is no one right approach to Document Review.
+Of course, there is no one right approach to document review.
 Small to mid-sized matters might be handled aptly with well-crafted search terms and analytics to identify potentially responsive documents.
 Large scale-litigation will demand large teams of reviewers, which will require high levels of organization and detailed coding tools.

-Too many legal teams go into Review blindly, hoping or assuming that they will find responsive documents along the way.
+Too many legal teams go into the document review process blindly, hoping or assuming that they will find responsive documents along the way.
 A well-organized review team will use analytics and strategic thinking to get a sense of the document collection before any searching or reviewing even takes place.
 This will help find responsive documents and help make smart decisions about how to allocate resources and what legal strategies to pursue.
 If a document collection seems unlikely to produce responsive documents, it may be time to reassess your strategy.

-Tech Tools of the Document Review Trade
+Tech Tools of the Document Review Process

 This will help provide context while reviewing the documents, especially email.
 In business disputes, look for descriptions of financial transactions at issue or examples of accounting issues that may be involved in a matter.
 Also, consider when and how to use bulk tagging, which can save time and money in the coding process.

 The document review process is the most time consuming, error prone and costly part of ediscovery.
 Create a review guide to define the process and help reviewers make informed and consistent decisions.
-This guide should be clear, set realistic goals for reviewers and help to enforce a dependable management structure to oversee the review.
+This guide should be clear, set realistic goals for reviewers, and help to enforce a dependable management structure to oversee the review.
 Use reporting tools in the software application to track the project and reviewers’ progress.

 Limit the Scope of Document Review

 As we discussed in our recent posts on filtering, there are technical and automated processes you can use to limit the scope and cost of discovery.
-Data filtering should continue during Review, but in a more targeted and informed way.
+Data filtering should continue during review, but in a more targeted and informed way.

 Now that you have your hands on the evidence, it is advisable to use analytics to get a handle on the evidence and eliminate even more documents likely to be unresponsive.
-Potentially important filtering includes setting date ranges for your review, eliminating more file types, authors, subject lines, and email domains.
+Potentially important filtering includes setting date ranges for your review and eliminating more file types, authors, subject lines, and email domains.
 Look for law firms’ domains and identify users with multiple email domains.
 This will help ensure you can isolate privileged emails and won’t miss potentially relevant ones.

 It is also important to always check your work and have processes in place to ensure your review is defensible.